 - Rhode Island, and

-If you live in one of these states and see doctors in one of these states, then you cannot be subject to an extra charge.
+If you live in one of these states and see doctors in one of these states, then you may not be subject to the full 15 percent extra charge.

 Medigap Plans F and G Pay Excess Charges

 If the thought of paying these Part B Excess Charges bothers you, consider enrolling in Medicare Supplement Plans F or G. Be aware that Plan F is no longer, as of 2020, available to newly-eligible beneficiaries.

 Everyone who chooses these government-regulated add-ons to Medicare doesn’t have to pay excess charges.
 There are currently 10 different types of Medigap plans available, but only those two plan types include excess charge assistance.